frostace/Front-End-Notes/Vue/Two way Data Binding.md

     book2: ''
 };
 observe(library);
-library.book1.name = 'vue guide';  	// Attribute name has been listened，curr value：“vue guide”
+library.book1.name = 'vue guide';  	// Attribute name has been updated，curr value：“vue guide”
-library.book2 = 'no such book';  		// Attribute book2 has been listened，curr value：“no such book”
+library.book2 = 'no such book';  		// Attribute book2 has been updated，curr value：“no such book”
+library.book2.name = "no name";			// Non-existing attribute is not reactive
 ```